Hilbert's Sixth Problem & the Cost of Infinite Information

 The question Hilbert posed can be restated in information-theoretic terms: does specifying the physical state of a system require infinite information?
 If yes, determinism holds in principle and probability enters only through ignorance.
 If no, finite information capacity is fundamental, and statistical description becomes necessary rather than merely convenient.

-The Ultraviolet Catastrophe as Information Request
+The Ultraviolet Catastrophe as Information Overflow

 Statistical mechanics now finds natural justification.
 Individual particle trajectories cannot be tracked with infinite precision because infinite precision requires infinite information.
 Coarse-graining is physically necessary rather than merely practical.
 Probability enters physics not through epistemic limitation but through physical constraint on information capacity.